 Housing taxation in Sweden.
 Peter Englund, Professor Emeritus of Economics, Stockholm School of Economics.
 Preliminary time of publication: autumn 2020

 Energy and environmental taxation in Sweden.
 Runar Brännlund, Professor of Economics, Umeå University.
 Bengt Kriström, Professor of Resource Economics, SLU.
-Preliminary time of publication: during 2020
+Preliminary time of publication: winter 2020

 Taxing consumption of digital services.
 Pernilla Rendahl, Associate Professor of Tax Law, Gothenburg University.
 Preliminary time of publication: spring 2021